-- vi) Note 26 to the financial statements discloses material related party transactions and balances, and the terms under which they were conducted; - vii) based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Company has, during the financial year ended 31 December 2020, contravened any of the applicable provisions of the UAE Federal Law No. (2) of 2015, or its Articles of Association, which would materially affect its activities or its financial position as at 31 December 2020; and - viii) Note 24 to the financial statements discloses the social contributions made during the financial year ended 31 December 2020.
+- vi) Note 28 to the financial statements discloses material related party transactions and balances, and the terms under which they were conducted; - vii) based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Company has contravened during the financial year ended 31 December 2021 any of the applicable provisions of the UAE Federal Law No. (2) of 2015 (as amended), or its Articles of Association, which would materially affect its activities or its financial position as at 31 December 2021; and - viii) Note 26 to the financial statements discloses the social contributions made during the financial year ended 31 December 2021.

 Further, as required by the U.A.E.
-Federal Law No. 6 of 2007 and the related Financial Regulations for Insurance Companies, we report that we have obtained all the information and explanations we considered necessary for the purpose of our audit.
+Federal Law No. 6 of 2007, and the related Financial Regulations for Insurance Companies issued by the Central Bank of the United Arab Emirates ("CBUAE"), we report that we have obtained all the information and explanations we considered necessary for the purpose of our audit.